EXCHANGING BURDENS

 JACK: (Cross arms, step aside, scowl exaggeratedly.)
 Maybe because you’re too busy looking at leaves instead of people!

 JACK: (Slight smile, release hand slowly to shake Larry’s hand.)
 Finally!
 Someone admits when they were wrong.
-I’m Jack.

-TRISTON: (Point at sack, step closer.)
+LARRY: (Point at sack, step closer.)
 What’s in that sack?
 Looks heavy.

 MIKE: (Open backpack, pull out large sheet, hold toward audience.)
 I have done a lot of thing wrong too, but my backpack is light.
 Want to see what’s in it?

-JACK: (Skeptical, take a step forward) Umm… sure.
+JACK: (Surprised at friendliness.
+Skeptical, take a step forward) Umm… okay?

 MIKE: (Pulls out a sheet of paper.
-Reading aloud, facing the audience, smiling confidently.)
-JESUS IS THE WAY, FREE GRACE, EMPTY GRAVE, GOOD NEWS!
+Facing the audience, smiling confidently.)

 LARRY: (Step forward, pointing to sack) All that stuff you’re carrying is too heavy.
 That’s why Jesus came—to MAKE A WAY.

 JACK: (Sarcastic, step back, fold arms, tilt head.)
 Oh really?
 How does He “make a way”?
+Carry it for me!?

 LARRY: (Step forward, hand over heart, earnest expression.)
+Yes.
 Jesus gave His life to take away our sins—He makes a way to God when we ask Him to forgive us.

 JACK: (A little more curious.
 Points to sign.)
 And what’s this “FREE GRACE”?